fbpx

 • Photo/headshot (landscape orientation)

-• YouTube link or video upload of a video audition recording (see audition repertoire requirements)
+• If applying via video submission: video upload (see audition repertoire requirements)

 • Payment of application fee (by credit card only)